 Then, a kernel $\kappa$ is called \emph{subcritical} if $||T_\kappa|| < 1$ and \emph{supercritical} if $||T_\kappa|| > 1$.
 Moreover, a kernel is \emph{irreducible} if the fact that $\kappa$ is almost everywhere 0 on $A\times (\cS\setminus A)$ for some measurable set $A$ implies that $\mu(A) = 0$ or $\mu(\cS\setminus A) = 0$.

-Finally, for a kernel $\kappa$ on a ground space $(\cS, \mu)$ and a point $x\in \cS$, consider the following multi-type Galton-Watson process $\mathfrak{X}_x$.
-At the beginning, we mark a single point $x\in \cS$.
-Then, at every step and every point $y\in \cS$ marked at that step, unmark $y$ and mark new points according to a Poisson process with density $\kappa(y,z) \mathrm{d}\mu(z)$.
-Observe that the Poisson processes on $\cS$ for different points $y$ are independent, and the point configuration of all marked points at the next step is the union of all Poisson processes, associated to the points $y\in \cS$ marked at the current step.
-Finally, denote by $\rho(\kappa, x)$ the probability that the process $\mathfrak{X}_x$ survives to eternity, and denote
+Finally, for a kernel $\kappa$ on a ground space $(\cS, \mu)$ and a point $x\in \cS$, consider the following multi-type Galton-Watson process $\mathfrak{X}_x$: Initially, we mark a single point $x\in \cS$.
+Then, at every step and every point $y\in \cS$ marked at that step, unmark $y$ and mark new points according to a Poisson process with intensity $\kappa(y,z) \mathrm{d}\mu(z)$.
+Observe that the Poisson processes on $\cS$ for different points $y$ are independent, and the point configuration at the next step is the union of the Poisson processes associated to the points $y\in \cS$ marked at the current step.
+Finally, let $\rho(\kappa, x)$ denote the probability that the process $\mathfrak{X}_x$ survives eternally, and denote